 Whether your fundraising event is in one week, one month or one year, chances are your charity auction could benefit from a few more unique, valuable items.

 Are you getting items that will "wow" donors, sell tickets and ultimately generate the bids needed to meet your revenue goals?

-To help you procure more valuable auction items, we sat down with Heather Dean-Presnall, Senior Manager of Multi Market Leadership Events at the National Multiple Sclerosis Society, Pacific Region, for a recent episode of our podcast Events with Benefits.
+To help, we sat down with Heather Dean-Presnall, Senior Manager of Multi Market Leadership Events at the National Multiple Sclerosis Society, Pacific Region, for an episode of podcast Events with Benefits.

 - How many items to include in a silent auction